-Tropical latitudes where a combination of very high solar radiation, year-round high temperatures and very little variation in day length provide not only the optimum location for continuous industrial microalgal biofuel production, but also co-locates within the largest and most vibrant global economies.
+First up is location.
+Tropical latitudes where a combination of very high solar radiation, year-round high temperatures and very little variation in day length provide not only the optimum location for continuous industrial microalgal biofuel production but also co-locate within the largest and most vibrant global economies.

-Today the energy industry faces unprecedented challenges.
-While managing the difficult transition to low-carbon technologies in response to climate change, the Covid-19 pandemic has produced the sharpest economic depression on record.
-Oil prices have dropped over 2020 from ~$60/barrel to ~$40/barrel as demand has plummeted.
+Secondly, in today’s world, the energy industry faces unprecedented challenges.
+While managing the difficult transition to low-carbon technologies in response to climate change, the COVID-19 pandemic has produced the sharpest economic depression on record.
+Oil prices have dropped over 2020 from ~$60/barrel to ~$40/barrel as demand plummeted.

 In the meantime, Asia, the world’s largest energy market and economic region, is actively diversifying its energy mix to include more biofuels driven by policies that mandate higher biofuel blends and renewables .
 Energy investors are looking globally to support new technologies that can deliver reliable sustainable energy compatible with reducing CO2 emissions .
-It is clear that the energy sector urgently needs new low-emission, scalable, continuous supplies of drop-in components for their fuel portfolios.
+Thus clearly demonstrating that the energy sector urgently needs to invest in new low-emission, scalable, and continuous supplies of drop-in components for their fuel portfolios.